Bridging Developer Instructions and Code Completion Through Instruction-Aware Fill-in-the-Middle Paradigm: Background and Motivation

 \subsection{Fill-in-the-Middle Code Completion}

-The Fill-in-the-Middle (FIM) objective~\cite{bavarian2022efficient} was proposed to extend the conventional left-to-right, causal language-modeling paradigm with a crucial \emph{infilling} capacity during pre-training.
+The FIM objective~\cite{bavarian2022efficient} was proposed to extend the conventional left-to-right, causal language-modeling paradigm with a crucial \emph{infilling} capacity during pre-training.
 It grants the model the ability to generate a contiguous span of text that is missing from the \emph{middle} of a document while conditioning on both the preceding (\emph{prefix}) and the succeeding (\emph{suffix}) context.
+Crucially, this new infilling capability does not compromise the model's original performance in standard left-to-right generation.
 Code completion is the natural test-bed for this capability, as developers routinely need to insert new logic between already-written lines, such as the body of a newly declared function, missing import statements, or boilerplate loops.
 An illustrative example of this is shown in~\Cref{fig:motivation}.
 Because the content that follows the developer's cursor is already known, a model that can exploit this suffix context is strictly more informative and powerful than one restricted to a left-only prefix.

 Standard causal language modeling represents the document as a sequence of tokens, following the left-to-right order.
 In contrast, FIM splits a training sequence into prefix $P$, middle $M$, and suffix $S$, then rearranges them with special tokens, e.g.,